 A Conflicting Report:

 On the other hand, a recent study from Scotland found that lower carbohydrate, higher fat diets were associated with elevated HbA1c values (European Journal of Nutrition, online Nov.
 4, 2019).
 This was a survey rather than a clinical trial, so we don’t know what people were eating.
-It is entirely possible that the quality of the diet with respect to micronutrients matters as much as whether it is low in fat or low in carbs.
+Perhaps the quality of the diet with respect to micronutrients matters as much as whether it is low in carbs.

 Researchers may not have established a best diet for diabetes beyond question.
 However, people who want to control their blood sugar might consider trying a low-carb approach.